Lori Vallow Daybell is sentenced to multiple life terms for killing her children

 "Because of the choices you made, my family lost a beloved mother, sister, aunt and daughter.
 She is irreplaceable," she said.
 "She was 1,000 times the woman you will ever dream of being."

-"I think Lori Daybell is probably the most hated person in America right now," said Bonneville County Public Defender John Thomas, who is one of Vallow Daybell's attorneys.
+"I think Lori Daybell is probably the most hated person in America right now," said Bonneville County Public Defender John Thomas, one of Vallow Daybell's attorneys.

 But, he said, she is a "very misunderstood person" who is truly "about love" and has been defined by complicated circumstances.